LUMII-Syslab/qrng-client/README.md

 - `token.keystore` (your client certificate, signed by the CA that serves the QRNG server)
 - `qrng.properties` (key passwords and other settings)

-Obtain these files from the administrator of the remote QRNG service and put them into the same directory, where the native library has been built (i.e., into `build/native/nativeCompile`).
+Obtain these files for the desired QRNG service (e.g., our https://qrng.lumii.lv/) and put them into the same directory, where the native library has been built (i.e., into `build/native/nativeCompile`).

 Then run (from the project root):